 Pretty soon, you learn to be fascinated by criticism and what it tells you about the other person.
 You quickly learn that if no one is criticising you, you are either invisible, doing work that fails to stand out… or both.

-Finally, don’t try and avoid negative criticism.
-It will rob you of your voice.
+In short, don’t try and avoid negative criticism.
+If you do, it will rob you of your voice.
 No criticism means no impact!
+And you deserve to be heard.

 Tip: If you found this useful, you can get my latest ideas delivered direct to your inbox, for free, right here.